 She's every bit as sharp and sassy as she's always been and I just sat next to her all night chatting and trying to soak up some of her wisdom. 💕

-But let’s get to today’s chocolate deliciousness. 🍫
+But first, let's get to today's chocolate deliciousness. 🍫

 And these 3-ingredient homemade crunch cups are about to make all your chocolate dreams come true!

 They are so easy to make - just 3 ingredients and no baking needed! - and they really taste like the candy. 👍